14. Text Data

 ”, or vice versa).

-In the following example, we match all stand-alone numbers (this regular expression is provided for didactic purposes only):
+In the following example, we match all stand-alone numbers (this regular expression is imperfect, though):

 re.findall(r"[-+]?\b\d+(?:\.\d+)?\b", "+12, 34.5, -5.3243")